guptrakeshk/my_music_store_airflow/README.md

 - Airflow task automatically iterated theough each songs file from the songs location to extract songs data and copy into a staging table.
 - Extract users, artists, songs, time and songplays activity data from events and songs staging data after processing and transformation.
 - Write users, time, songs, artists dimention table and songplays fact table and store in the AWS Redshift.
+- Ensure to apply following data quality checks:
+-- The destination tables have more than zero records after processing.
+-- The destination table NOT NULLABLE fields do not have any NULL value.
 - Once data is cleansed, transformed and loaded in Redshift, it is ready to asnwer specific queries for analytics.